Mets take Brett Baty with the No. 12 pick in th...

 - News Article

-Mets take Brett Baty with the No. 12 pick in the 2019 MLB Draft
+Mets take Brett Baty with the No. 12 pick in the 2019 MLB Draft, select RHP Wolf in second round

 Tweets